 Once you click on the Use button, the document will display in edit mode.
 Most of the fields and settings are grayed out and subsequently are not editable.
 However, there are several features you can use to customize the document for your audience, which you can read about here.

 These documents do not have topics with the "Public share" setting enabled, therefore, it is necessary to send a direct request to the owning group to have the document published externally.
 This can be easily done by clicking on the Request button.

 Clicking on the Request button will lead to a pop-up window with the Document Sharing Request Form.
-This form includes the document ID number and the name of the owning KB group, the Title of the document, the Owner's name and email address, the Requestor's name and email address, a Cc: and Bcc: field and a text input field to add a Note (optional).
+This form includes the document ID number and the name of the owning KB group, the Title of the document, the Owner's name and email address, the Requester's name and email address.
 You may write the document owner some additional information about your request in the field provided, if you wish.
 Click on the Request share button.
 Once the request is sent, the pop-up window will disappear and you may continue searching through documents shared with your KB group.

 The Document Owner can leave a note for the Requester and either Approve or Decline the request.
 If the share request is approved, the document will appear when the Requester clicks on the Use docs from... link and searches for the specific document ID number(s).

 The Requester, upon receiving approval, may open the document owned by another group in edit mode.
 Most of the fields and settings are grayed out and subsequently are not editable.
 However, there are several features you can use to customize the document for your audience, which you can read about in the next section.